-People who feel depressed during the winter months but not during the spring or summer might have seasonal affective disorder.
-This is a condition that can be caused by various things, but the short periods of daylight seem to be the catalyst.
+People who feel depressed during the winter but not in spring or summer might have seasonal affective disorder.
+This condition can be caused by various things, but the short periods of daylight seem to be the catalyst.
 Since the condition might only last for several weeks or, at most, a few months before getting better each spring, people might not realize that they should seek treatment for it.

 Treatments include antidepressants, therapy, light therapy, and, in some cases, vitamin D supplementation.
 The light and vitamin D can help supplement what the person would otherwise be getting from the sun in the spring and summer months.
-Just spending time outdoors, even if the weather is cold, overcast, or snowy, can also help.
-So can regular exercise, particularly outdoors: Going for a daily walk in the winter, even a short one, can expose you to enough of the sun’s rays to help combat this type of depression.
+Spending time outdoors, even if the weather is cold, overcast, or snowy, can also help.
+So can regular exercise, particularly outdoors: Going for a daily walk in the winter, even a short one, can expose you to enough sun rays to help combat this type of depression.

-In addition to these five types of depression, there are also types of depression such as psychotic depression and situational depression.
+In addition to these five types of depression, there are also types of depression, such as psychotic depression and situational depression.
 And, of course, there are also depression symptoms that don’t seem to match any one form of depression.
 This is called atypical depression.
-Depression can show up with or without anxiety, a substance addiction, autism, and many other types of mental health issues.
+Depression can show up with or without anxiety, substance addiction, autism, and other mental health issues.
 Seeing a well-qualified mental health provider can go a long way toward helping you identify what type of depression you have as well as learning about the different treatments that are most likely to be effective.